brentp/methylcode/example/example.rst

 DESeq
 *****

-This file is now in a format we can use with the `R`_ package `DESeq`_ which generally used to find differential expression for RNA-Seq data, but can be applied to any count data.
+This file is now in a format we can use with the `R`_ package `DESeq`_ which is generally used to find differential expression for RNA-Seq data, but can be applied to any count data.

 .. note:: DESeq is best used with biological replicates